- Home

 Menopausal symptoms

 Most menopause symptoms are related to a drop in your body’s oestrogen levels.
-These may include aching joints, mood changes, hot flushes, night sweats, trouble sleeping, a dry vagina, reduced libido, dry or itchy skin, increased urinary frequency and “fuzzy” thinking.
+Symptoms may include aching joints, mood changes, hot flushes, night sweats, trouble sleeping, a dry vagina, reduced libido, dry or itchy skin, increased urinary frequency and “fuzzy” thinking.
+However, some people have few or minor symptoms.
+However, some people have few or minor symptoms.

 Effects of menopause

-Early menopause (or premature ovarian insufficiency or POI) is the term for menopause that occurs before the age of 40.
+Early menopause (premature ovarian insufficiency or POI) is the term for menopause that occurs before the age of 40.
 When this happens because of cancer treatment, it may be called induced menopause.
 When menopause starts suddenly, the symptoms are usually more severe than natural menopause because your body hasn’t had time to get used to the gradual loss of hormones.
-Premature menopause may also cause bones to weaken (known as osteoporosis or osteopenia).
+Premature menopause may also cause bones to weaken (called osteoporosis or osteopenia).

-The loss of menstruation and fertility earlier than you expected may affect your sense of identity, or make you feel older than your age or friends.
-You may feel less feminine, and worry that you are less attractive.
+Going through menopause earlier than you expected may affect your sense of identity, or make you feel older than your age or friends.
+You may feel less feminine, and worry that you are not as attractive.
+For some people, not having periods is a positive.

 Treatments that can cause early menopause

-If your uterus is removed (hysterectomy) but one of your ovaries remains, you will no longer have monthly periods or be able to carry a child, but you will continue to produce oestrogen and can still go through natural menopause at the normal stage of life.
+If your uterus is removed (hysterectomy) you will no longer have monthly periods or be able to carry a child.
+However, if you still have at least one ovary, you will continue to produce oestrogen – which means you will go through natural menopause at the normal stage of life.
 If both of your ovaries and/or your uterus are removed, your periods will stop and you will experience a surgical menopause.

 Tips for managing menopause symptoms